douglasdrumond/douglasdrumond.github.io/apps.md

 permalink: /apps/
 ---

+# Android platform

+Since 2010 I've been working with Android.
+When I was employed by Eldorado Research Institute, I worked as a contractor for Motorola Mobility (before Google buying it), having worked on low cost phones such as [Motorola Spice](http://www.gsmarena.com/motorola_spice_xt300-3540.php), high end phones like [Motorola Atrix](http://www.gsmarena.com/motorola_atrix-3709.php) and on the first Android tablet with Honeycomb (Android 3.0), [Motorola XOOM](http://www.gsmarena.com/motorola_xoom_mz604-3833.php).

+# Low level libraries

+After leaving Motorola project, still at Eldorado Institute, I worked for a university that deployed tablets for its students running a custom version of Android developed at the institute.
+I was on the team that developed the DRM library used by them.

 # Apps I developed or had some reasonable participation:

-Since 2010 I've been working with Android.
-At first, I was employed at Eldorado Research Institute and worked on platform code, not apps.
-Later I moved to app development and at my current employer, Movile, it's basically what I do all day.
+Later, I moved to app development.
+I developed apps either as side project or at my employers.

 Here's the list: